koenrane/KR-new-site/content/Stress-test of site features.md

   - website
 ---

-This page is inspired by Gwern Branwen’s [Lorem Ipsum](https://gwern.net/lorem), which serves a similar purpose.
+This page is inspired by Gwern Branwen's [Lorem Ipsum](https://gwern.net/lorem), which serves a similar purpose.

 # Quotations